 PhD students in the "funded cohort" will receive a base, annual stipend for four years for those entering with a Master's degree or five years for those entering from a Bachelor's (or transferring from the EEB MSc program).
 For students without external scholarship support (e.g. NSERC, OGS, CIHR, Connaught), this stipend is comprised of some or all of the following: a Research Assistantship (RA) (i.e. funding provided by the supervisor(s)), a 140-hr Teaching Assistantship (TA), a University of Toronto Fellowship (UTF), and funding from EEB's endowment funds.
 For students with external scholarships the Teaching Assistantship is reduced to 70 hours and a "top-up" may be given in addition to the guaranteed minimum.
-Details on each student's funding package are described on the stipend form and stipend letter distributed to students and supervisors by the graduate office in late August/September.
+Details on each student's funding package are described on the stipend form and stipend letter distributed to students and supervisors by the graduate office in late August or in September.

-Students who do not complete their thesis and graduate while they are in the "funded cohort" are eligible for limited support for two years through the Doctoral Completion Award (DCA) program (recently, students received \$2500-3000/year in DCA).
+Students who do not complete their thesis and graduate while they are in the "funded cohort" are eligible for limited support for two years through the Doctoral Completion Award (DCA) program (recently, students received \$2500-4000/year in DCA).
 Students must apply for DCA awards but all applicants who are making good progress and are in good academic standing within their program will receive some support.
-The recommended support packages for the DCA program includes a DCA component (from the U. of T.), a substantial TA component (usually 210 hours), and may include a Research Assistantship (RA) component (RA support from the supervisor(s) may be recommended but is not required; before PhD students leave the funded cohort, they should ask their supervisor whether they will contribute any RA to them once they leave the funded cohort).
+The recommended support packages for students out of the funded cohort includes the DCA component (from the U. of T.), a substantial TA component (usually 210 hours), and may include a Research Assistantship (RA) component (RA support from the supervisor(s) may be recommended but is not required; before PhD students leave the funded cohort, there is a prompt on the supervisory committee meeting report that will prompt discussion with their supervisor about whether they will contribute any RA towards their tuition and living expenses once they leave the funded cohort).